Risk Sciences and Public Policy Certificate Program

 Students already enrolled in a graduate program at JHU are not required to submit the School's electronic admissions application, but must submit the declaration of intent form prior to starting coursework.

+Students with at least a baccalaureate degree from an accredited college or university and a strong academic record are eligible for admission to this certificate program.
 This certificate program is open to research scientists interested in bridging science and policy; public and private sector professionals who evaluate scientific data in the context of risk assessment and management; decision makers and risk-mangers, such as regulators, corporate executives, elected officials, economists, engineers, and lawyers; and those responsible for communicating risk, such as lobbyists, journalists, and non-governmental organizations.

 Applying to the certificate program as a non-degree student